michellejm/ConflictUrbanism-InfraPolitics/Tutorials/03_Annotation.md

 #### The Premise

-With this exercise our goal is to create a simple interactive online map that illustrates a series of events in Bombay before, during, and after the plague.
-We will use the 1909 Island of Bombay map (that we georeferenced in the previous exercise) as well as some of the features we digitized adding additional annotations.
+n this exercise, you will annotate your map with data we have collected about the plague events in Mumbai/Bombay.
+Using the GeoTiff you created in [Tutorial 02](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/Tutorials/02_Georeferencing.md) and a spreadsheet of events from the years before and after the plague, you will create an animated timeline telling the story of how the plague started a series of events that amplified the housing shortage in Bombay and gave the colonial powers the opportunity to gain more control over individuals' lives.

 For context lets take a look at what this final map will look like.
 It is visible [here](LINK)

-To accomplish this we will be using Leaflet.js, an incredibly well documented javascript library with many online easily accessible examples to learn from.
-Review the [Docs](http://leafletjs.com/reference-1.0.3.html) page for explanations of all of the functions in the leaflet library.
+To accomplish this we will be using Leaflet.js, a well documented javascript library with many online easily accessible examples.
+Review the [Docs](http://leafletjs.com/reference-1.0.3.html) for explanations of all of the functions in the leaflet library.

 Leaflet.js is one of many many ways to create webmaps.
 Others include:
 * OpenLayers